A COMPANY boss who stole more than £600,000 has been jailed for three years after being shopped by her husband.

 David Macro, prosecuting, said Farenden started working with Entre Prises as financial controller in January 2000.

-In 2002 the company restructured, she became finance and operations manager and at that time she set up her own business, a children's play area with her then husband Christopher Norris and three other business partners.
+In 2002 the company restructured, she became finance and operations manager and at that time she set up her own business, a children's play area with her then husband Christopher Norris and three

 In 2003 Entre Prises French parent company ABEO, bought Jymnova in Telford and Farenden was sent to advise and help.